 Therefore, state legislatures remain likely to pass several crypto-related bills that vary widely in their subject matter and scope, including proposals that clarify existing regulation, create new regulatory frameworks, and dedicate state resources to support or study the impact and use of digital assets.
 This month the National Conference of State Legislatures surveyed legislation pending in each of the U.S. states and territories.
-See Heather Morton (June 6, 2022), Cryptocurrency 2022 Legislation, NCLS.ORG.
+See Heather Morton (June 6, 2022), Cryptocurrency 2022 Legislation.
 This post synthesizes and summarizes the content of that publication, with a focus on identifying general trends in the subject matter of the pending bills.

 Despite significant legislative interest in crypto, not all states have bills pending this year.
 The legislatures of Nevada, North Dakota, and Texas are at rest during this fiscal year, with no regular sessions scheduled.
 Others had no digital assets legislation introduced.
 At the time of the NCLS report, the following states and territories had not introduced digital assets legislation in 2022: Arkansas, Delaware, D.C., Puerto Rico, Guam, Maine, Maryland, Texas, Nevada, U.S. Virgin Islands, Wisconsin, and South Dakota.